-For its first report, the university was asked to report on the period since the beginning of implementing the Standards up to the end of its financial year, therefore from 1 April 2018 to 31 August 2018.
+For this report, the University was asked to report on the period between August 1st 2018 to 31 July 2019.
 The report includes:

 - no. of complaints received - no. of employees who have skills in Welsh - no. and percentage of the members of staff who attended training courses offered in Welsh. - no. of new and empty posts and their category regarding Welsh language requirements.